wavefrontHQ/docs/pages/doc/query_language_reference.md

   - Original: `max(ts(customer.alerts.active), metrics)`
   - Renamed: `aliasMetric(${original}, "Total Number Of Alerts")`, replaces the metric `customer.alerts.active` with `"Total Number Of Alerts"`.

+## Join Function

+See [Combining Time Series With join()](query_language_series_joining.html) for syntax and examples.

+The `join()` function enables you to:
+* Compare two or more time series, and find matches, or, conversely, find the time series that do not match.
+* Combine the data points from any matching time series to form a new synthetic time series with point tags from one or both of the input series.

+The Wavefront `join()` function is modeled after the SQL JOIN operation, and supports inner joins, left outer joins, right outer joins, and full outer joins.

+**Note:** Using `join()` for an inner join is an explicit way to perform series matching between two groups of time series.
+As an alternative for certain simple use cases, you can use an operator that performs [implicit series matching](query_language_series_matching.html).

 ## Exponential and Trigonometric Functions
 <table style="width: 100%;">
 <colgroup>